Haja-andri/Tips-Backend/README.md

 # The API

-This is the back-end for the TipsEase, which is part of Lambda School Build Week Project.
+This is the back-end for the TipsEase project as part of the Lambda Build Week #4 WEBEU2.
+Following is the detailed documentations to consume the API from the client side.

+# The Data model and schema

 <p align="center">
   <img src="schema_small.png" width="700" alt="TipsEase data model">